-3.7.6.
+3.9.12.
 Checking for Spillage

 - Close all doors and windows. - 2.
-Turn the fire on to its full rate and leave it burning for 5 minutes. - Test for spillage using a smoke match (in a 'Blume tube') at the top of the appliance, fireplace opening or under the canopy at the centre, with the smoke match being approximately 25mm under and 6 - 12mm inside the opening. - 4.
-If the test indicates spillage, repeat the test after a further 10 minutes - If the fire shows tendency to spill, this may indicate either an installation fault or a flue construction fault.
+Turn the fire on to its full rate and leave it burning for 5 minutes. - Test for spillage using a smoke match (in a 'Blume tube') at the top of the appliance, fireplace opening or under the canopy at the centre, with the smoke match being approximately 25mm under and 6 - 12mm inside the opening. - If the smoke spills out into the room, repeat the test again after a further 10 minutes. - If the fire shows tendency to spill, this may indicate either an installation fault or a flue construction fault.
 Disconnect the fire and seek expert advice.